oosmos/oosmos/README.md

 - Extremely fast, constant-time memory allocation scheme, ideal for DO-178B/C.

 - Code fully LINT'd using [PC-LINT](https://www.gimpel.com/).
 An `oosmos-user.lnt` file is provided to allow you to cleanly lint your code that uses OOSMOS.

+## Initial Set Up

+Once you've cloned OOSMOS, some of the example directories for embedded devices may be incomplete.
+In order to fully populate the `Examples` directories, you must first run the Python script `populate.py` while in the top-level directory.

 ## Support